09:00am - 01:15pm

 Residential Property update 2019

-David will presentation look at recent case law and statutes and examine the implications for Residential Conveyancing practitioners covering:
+David’s presentation will look at recent case law and statutes and examine the implications for Residential Conveyancing practitioners covering:

 Lunch and networking